Stochastic Control Approach to Reputation Games: The Model

 \subsection{Motivating Example II: A Consultant with Reputational Concerns under Moral Hazard}

-Our second example is a more involved example with finer details regarding the nested information structure: A consultant is to advise different firms in different projects.
+Our second example presents finer details regarding the nested information structure: A consultant is to advise different firms in different projects.
 In each of these projects, a supervisor from the particular firm is to inspect the consultant regarding his effort during the particular project.
 The consultant can either exert a (H)igh level of effort or a (L)ow level of effort while working on the project.

 The effort of the consultant is not directly observable to the supervisor.
-Yet, after the consultant chooses his effort level, the supervisor gets to observe a public signal $z^2 \in \{h,l\}$ which is correlated with the effort level of the consultant according to the probability distribution $\rho^2(h|H)=\rho^2(l|L)= p >\frac{1}{2}$.
+Yet, after the consultant chooses his effort level, the supervisor gets to observe a public signal $s^2 \in \{h,l\}$ which is correlated with the effort level of the consultant according to the probability distribution $\rho^2(h|H)=\rho^2(l|L)= p >\frac{1}{2}$.

 Observing this public signal, the supervisor recommends to the upper administration to give the consultant a (B)onus or (N)ot.
-The consultant does not observe the supervisor's recommendation but a private signal $z^1 \in \{b, n\}$ which is correlated both with his effort level and the supervisor's recommendation according to the following probability distribution: $\rho^1(b|(H,B)) = \rho^1(n|(L,N)) =q > \rho^1(b|(H,N)) = \rho^1(n|(L,B))= r > \frac{1}{2}$.
-That is, exerting (H)igh level of effort increases the chance of getting the bonus --for a fixed action of the supervisor, i.e., $\rho^1(b|(H, \cdot))>\rho^1(b|(L,\cdot)$.
-Similarly, the probability of getting the bonus is higher when the supervisor recommends the (B)onus --for a fixed action of the consultant, i.e., $\rho^1(b|(\cdot, B))>\rho^1(b|(\cdot, N)$.

 The supervisor prefers to recommend a (B)onus when the consultant works hard (exerts (H)igh effort) and (N)ot to recommend a bonus when the consultant shirks (exerts (L)ow effort).
 For the consultant exerting a high level of effort is costly.
 Therefore, the stage game and the preferences regarding the stage game can be illustrated as follows:\footnote{Note that the stage game is a sequential-move game, the payoffs are summarized in a payoff matrix just for illustrative purposes.}